wintvelt/mb-export/README.md

 * `invoiceDate`: Date on the invoice (e.g. "2019-07-11")
 * `status`: State of the document in Moneybird (can be "new", "open", "late", "pending_payment", "late", "paid")
 * `fileName`: (optional) latest export file that included this document (e.g. "purchase-export-20190701 091055.xlsx")
-    * this field with not exist if a) document was never exported or b) export file was deleted through /export API
+    * this field with not exist if a) document was never exported or b) latest sexport file was deleted through /export API
+* `allFiles` : array of all files (including previous - undeleted - exports and unlogged files) that contain this doc
 * `mutations`: List of mutations since the last export (NB: only invoicedate or status changes are tracked)
     * with the following structure
-        * `fieldName` name of field that changed (can be "status", "invoiceDate", "other")
+        * `fieldName` name of field that changed (can be "status", "invoiceDate", "type", "other")
         * `oldValue` (only for status or invoiceDate)
         * `newvalue`
     * When a document is added to an export file, mutations will be cleared